Left–Right Coalition Movement: Development and goals

-Reaction of the Left and Right
+Reactions

-Regarding the Left-Right Coalition Movement, the Korea Independence Party and Shinhan-major Party, led by Kim Gu, officially stated its endorsement.
+Regarding the Left–Right Coalition Movement, the Korea Independence Party and Shinhan-major Party, led by Kim Ku, officially stated its endorsement.
 While internally agreeing to the establishment of a sole government of Syngman Rhee, there were many of those who opposed the coalition.
-The opinion of the chairman of Korea Independence Party, Kim Gu, had a rather indifferent attitude, rather than participating enthusiastically.
+The opinion of the chairman of Korea Independence Party, Kim Ku, had a rather indifferent attitude, rather than participating enthusiastically.
 Jo So-ang, an insider of Korea Independence Party, was critical of the coalition, since an "agenda of trusteeship should guarantee anti-trusteeship."
 Meanwhile, Sin Ik-hui opposed the idea.
-The Korea Independence Party appeared to be passive about the Left-Right Coalition, as there was much criticism of the coalition in relation to how to deal with the Chinilpa (collaborators).
+The Korea Independence Party appeared to be passive about the Left–Right Coalition, as there was much criticism of the coalition in relation to how to deal with the Chinilpa (collaborators).
 Syngman Rhee also had a rather ambiguous opinion of the coalition, while Chinilpa groups and the Korea Democratic Party, including The Dong-a Ilbo with Kim Seong-su, had a pretty negative opinion of the coalition, as it could mean the fall of the Korea Democratic Party.

-On the other hand, the moderates and communists, including Pak Hon-yong and the Communist Party of Korea, never had a positive opinion of the coalition.
+On the other hand, the moderates and communists, including Pak and the Communist Party of Korea, never had a positive opinion of the coalition.
 In May 1946, after the occurrence involving counterfeit money of Jeongpansa, suppression of communists and arrest orders against executives of communist parties by the United States Army Military Government in Korea became even more serious.
 As communist parties become radicalized and responded to the US military government with a general strike in September and the Autumn Uprising of 1946, they had a head-on collision with the US military government.
-Therefore, communists called the activists of the Left-Right Coalition Movement as "opportunists seeking for a connection with the US military government", and adopted an extremely negative opinion of the coalition.
+Therefore, communists called the activists of the Left–Right Coalition Movement as "opportunists seeking for a connection with the US military government", and adopted an extremely negative opinion of the coalition.

 Thus, the left and right from the Workers' Party of South Korea and Korea Democratic Party opposed the coalition and were absent from its events.

-Reaction of the press
+Press reaction

-During the period of US military governments after independence, Kim Kyu-sik's and Lyuh Woon-hyung's calls for the "Establishment of a democratic state by the coalition of the Left and Right" received widespread public support.
+During the period of US military governments after independence, Kim Kyu-sik's and Lyuh's calls for the "Establishment of a democratic state by the coalition of the left and right" received widespread public support.

 According to a survey of 8,000 participants conducted by the military government in August 1946, responses indicating preferred forms of government were as follows: popular politics (representative politics), 85%; class dictatorship, 3%; socialism in relation to the system, 70%; capitalism, 14%; and communism, 7%.
-Regarding this, Suh Jung-seok, a history professor at Sungkyunkwan University, stated that "opportunists were found in the radical Left and Right" and that although Kim Kyu-sik, An Jae-hong, Lyuh Woon-hyung, and Jo So-ang, etc., had received death threats, they decided that the risk was worth taking for the establishment of a unified nation-state.
+Regarding this, Suh Jung-seok, a history professor at Sungkyunkwan University, stated that "opportunists were found in the radical left and right" and that although Kim Kyu-sik, Ahn, Lyuh, and Jo So-ang, etc., had received death threats, they decided that the risk was worth taking for the establishment of a unified nation-state.